SkriptLang/skript-reflect/docs/basics/utilities.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Returns a list of the the fields or methods of an object.
+Returns a list of the fields or methods of an object.

 ## Is Instance